Home / Career Guides / Drone Pilot

 How much do drone pilots make?

-There are many variables that go into determining how much a drone pilot makes, from company size to experience to education just to name a few.
-Drone pilots who work as contractors earn as much as $800 – $1200 per day of work.
-The payment amount depends on the quality of photos and videos your drone can produce.
+There are many variables that go into determining how much a drone pilot makes, from company size to experience to education, just to name a few.
+Those who work as contractors earn as much as $800 – $1200 per day.
+The payment amount depends on the quality of photos and videos their drone can produce.
 Some roles require additional expertise and will likely pay higher.

 Types of drone pilots